LujainAloufi/Unity-Game-Project/README.md

-# Flappy Finn - A 2D Pixel Art Arcade Game
+# Flappy Finn - A 2D Pixel Art Game

 **Flappy Finn** is a casual 2D pixel art game inspired by the classic **Flappy Bird**, but with a fun **Adventure Time** twist.
 Players control **Finn**, guiding him through a magical world filled with obstacles while collecting magic jars to score points.